STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Charmed Hadron Physics

 \begin{itemize} \item{Nonleptonic decays of singly charmed baryons}

 \underline{$\Lambda_c$ decays} 0.2 cm The branching fractions of the Cabibbo-allowed two-body decays of $\Lambda_c^+$ are listed in Table \ref{tab:BRs}.
 Many of these decays, such as $\Sigma^+\phi$, $\Xi^{(*)}K^{(*)+}$ and $\Delta ^{++}K^-$, can proceed only through $W$ exchange.
 Their experimental measurements imply the importance of $W$ exchange, which is not subject to color suppression in charmed baryon decays.
 Both Belle \cite{Zupanc} and BESIII \cite{BES:pKpi} have measured the absolute branching fraction of the decay $\Lambda_c^+\to pK^-\pi^+$.
-An average of $(6.28\pm0.32)\%$ for this benchmark mode is quoted by the PDG \cite{PDG}.
-The doubly Cabibbo-suppressed decay $\Lambda_c^+\to pK^+\pi^-$ has also been observed by Belle \cite{Belle:DCS} and LHCb \cite{LHCb:DCS}.
-It is therefore important to search for the two-body modes that are doubly Cabibbo suppressed: $pK^{0(*)}$ and $nK^{+(*)}$.
+An average of $(6.28\pm0.32)\%$ for this benchmark mode is quoted by the PDG \cite{ParticleDataGroup:2022pth}.
+Furthermore, the doubly Cabibbo-suppressed decay $\Lambda_c^+\to pK^+\pi^-$ has been observed by Belle \cite{Belle:DCS} and LHCb \cite{LHCb:DCS}.
+To complete the knowledge on the two-body decays, it is important to search for $pK^{0(*)}$ and $nK^{+(*)}$, which are doubly Cabibbo suppressed.

 Various theoretical approaches to weak decays of heavy baryons have been investigated, including the current algebraic approach, the factorization scheme, the pole model, the relativistic quark model, the quark diagram scheme and the SU(3) flavor symmetry.
 In general, the decay rates predicted by most models except the current algebraic scheme are below the experimental measurements.
 Moreover, the decay asymmetries of the two-body hadronic weak decays of charmed baryons, defined as $\alpha\equiv\frac{2{\rm Re}(s^* p)}{|s|^2+|p|^2}$, can be investigated.
 Here, $s$ and $p$ represent the parity-violating $s$-wave and parity-conserving $p$-wave amplitudes in the decay, respectively.
 The pole model as well as the covariant quark model and its variants all predict a positive decay asymmetry $\alpha$ for both $\Lambda_c^+\to \Sigma^+\pi^0$ and $\Sigma^0\pi^+$; however, it was measured to be $-0.45\pm0.31\pm0.06$ for $\Sigma^+\pi^0$ by CLEO \cite{CLEO:alpha}.
 In contrast, the current algebraic approach always leads to a negative decay asymmetry for the two aforementioned modes: $-0.49$ in \cite{CT93}, $-0.31$ in \cite{Verma98}, $-0.76$ in \cite{Zen:1993} and $-0.47$ in \cite{Datta}.
 The issue with the sign of $\alpha_{\Sigma^+\pi^0}$ has finally been resolved by BESIII and Belle.
 The decay asymmetry parameters of $\Lambda_c^+\to \Lambda\pi^+$, $\Sigma^0\pi^+$, $\Sigma^+\pi^0$ and $pK_S$ were all recently measured by BESIII~\cite{BES:deasy}; for example, $\alpha_{\Sigma^+\pi^0}=-0.57\pm0.12$ was obtained.
 Hence, the negative sign of $\alpha_{\Sigma^+\pi^0}$ measured by CLEO has been confirmed by BESIII.
 Later, Belle confirmed the negative sign with the result of $\alpha_{\Sigma^+\pi^0}=-0.463\pm0.018$~\cite{Belle:2022uod}.